goatslacker/alt/docs/lifecycleListeners.md

 # Lifecycle Listener Methods

-When bootstrapping, snapshotting, or recycling there are special methods you can assign to your store to ensure any bookeeping that needs to be done.
+When bootstrapping, snapshotting, or recycling there are special methods you can assign to your store to ensure any bookkeeping that needs to be done.
 You would place these in your store's constructor.

 ## Bootstrap